Collegiate-Edu-Nation/easy-ftc/docs/index.md

 # Welcome to the docs for easy-ftc

 ## Overview
-[easy-ftc](https://github.com/Collegiate-Edu-Nation/easy-ftc) is a library for easily leveraging in-the-box FTC mechanisms and sensors, including
+Library for easily leveraging in-the-box FTC mechanisms and sensors, including

 * Arm
 * Claw